Frequently Asked Questions

 With such a short window to work, we have to charge enough money to make a living and then pay bills for the 7 months that we are not running a lot.
 I assure you that this industry is tough and competition for your business is fierce, but after being in this industry since 2002, you need to be weary about cheap fishing charters because there are reasons why some people don’t charge the same rate as we do.

 We charge what we do for our trips because we know what gross revenue it takes to stay in business.
-Our prices reflect 12 months of slip rent at $1,000 a month, plus insurance, long term maintenance, short term maintenance, keeping well maintained fishing tackle, insurance, and the list continues.
+Our prices reflect 12 months of slip rent at $1,000 a month, plus insurance $5,000 annually, long term maintenance $10 per hour, short term maintenance $30 per hour, keeping well maintained fishing tackle, and the list continues.
 In 2016, we spent $80,000 on a complete renovation, two new engines and generator.
 Then on top of that, we have short term maintenance scheduled every month, year round.
+Every two weeks, an oil change costs about $340.
 We could have taken a chance and not spent the money on new engines and run a few more years, but what you think of us if we broke down or lost an engine on the day your trip was scheduled?
 You would have felt pretty bad.
 Coming from the transportation and aviation industry, we knew it was time to replace our older equipment and reinvest in our business.

 We maintain our boat and fishing gear at the highest of standards and we still have a few mechanical failures from time to time.
 But one thing for sure, a well maintained charter boat doesn’t break down near as much as one who doesn’t know what their service is worth.